 Proximal muscle weakness

-Elevated serum muscle enzymes (if CK is not elevated, aminotransferases or aldolase [which are less specific than CK])
+Elevated serum muscle enzymes (if creatine kinase [CK] is not elevated, aminotransferases or aldolase, which are far less specific than CK)

 Characteristic electromyographic or MRI muscle abnormalities